aembke/fred.rs/README.md

 |-----------------------------------|---------|------------------------------------------------------------------------------------------|
 | FRED_DISABLE_CERT_VERIFICATION    | `false` | Disable certificate verification when using TLS features.                                |
 | FRED_DISABLE_HOST_VERIFICATION    | `false` | Disable host verification when using TLS features.                                       |

-These are environment variables because they're dangerous in production and callers should be forced to surface them in a loud and obvious way.

 ## Pipelining